ShadowNinjaXD/CypherSetupCollection/README.md

 - **Modify**: Alter the document as needed.
 - **Retain**: Keep all original copyright notices and ownership statements.
 - **Integrity**: Ensure modifications do not obscure or remove copyright or creator rights information.
-- **Public Availability**: All additions or modified versions must be made available to the public and shared with the original creator.
+- **Public Availability**: Make all modifications publicly available and notify the original creator.

 ### 4. Embedded Links